muntashir/3net.js/README.md

     options = {
         "iters": 100,               // Maximum amount of time stochastic gradient descent will run.
 The default is 1000 "learning_rate": 0.5,       // Learning rate for gradient descent.
-The default is 0.5 "regularization": 1,        // Regularization parameter to prevent overfitting.
-The default is 0 "change_cost": 0.00001,     // If the change in cost between iterations is less than this, the net will stop training.
+The default is 0.5 "regularization": 1,        // L2 regularization parameter to prevent overfitting.
+The default is 0 "change_cost": 0.00001,     // If the change in cross entropy cost between iterations is less than this, the net will stop training.
 The default is 0.00001
     };

     // Data and label are arrays containing the training set